alecdotninja/firstlast-pg/README.md

 ORDER BY owner_name, age DESC;
 ```

-This works and is indeed [an intended usage of `DISTINCT ON`](), but I personally find this a bit awkward.
+This works and is indeed [an intended usage of `DISTINCT ON`](https://www.postgresql.org/docs/current/sql-select.html#SQL-DISTINCT), but I personally find this a bit awkward.
+In order to be well defined, the expressions from the `DISTINCT ON` clause need to appear at the beginning of the `ORDER BY` clause, and the meaning of the other values from the `SELECT` clause is determined by the end of the `ORDER BY` clause.
 It also has the major technical drawback of requiring two queries (and, more importantly, two table scans).

 It is possible to get both the oldest *and* the youngest in a single table scan with window functions: